 The Pedestrian Culture Research Center ™ (PCRC) in Berlin, is a multi-modal research center and training site dedicated to the study of developmental processes, context, and culture in the public space and its ancillary faculties.
 The Center was founded sequentially from 2012 to 2017 with support from curatorial benefactors such as C. Rockefeller Center for Contemporay Art, ACE Hotel, Good Times & Nocturnal News, West Germany, ARGH, WEARHAUS, Hungriger Geist, CoWorkers and Co.
-Inc., AETHER Berlin, and continues to exhibit, workshop, and co-opt spaces and organizations for continued research on the concomitant pedestrian experience within pedestrian landscapes and their noncontract developmental function in cultural context.
+Inc., AETHER Berlin, and continues to exhibit, workshop, and co-opt spaces and organizations for continued research on the concomitant pedestrian experience of pedestrian landscapes and their non-contract developmental function within cultural context/s.

 The educational mission of the Center is to transmit research findings, through training and dissemination, to three communities:

 A portion of our collection of photographs has been digitized chronologically and can be viewed through our online catalogue, PCRC Field Studies.
 These include images from the intermediary-design workshops led by anndunham and WEARHAUS - images from 2016-2017.
 Some images have been selected by our Psychometric Differential Processor while some are unclassified samples from our multifarious works in the field.
 To see videos featuring highlights from the 3-D collection of objects generated by the research study, sample the PCRC video catalogue.
 As many examples of the work have been propagated in sequitur away from its original context, any classified* sample from the collection is available by application and can be viewed only at the Research Center.
 Plan a visit and take advantage of all the possibilities.